Ambient occlusion: Implementation

-In the absence of hardware-assisted ray traced ambient occlusion, real-time applications such as computer games can use screen space ambient occlusion (SSAO) techniques such as horizon-based ambient occlusion including HBAO and ground-truth ambient occlusion (GTAO) as a faster approximation of true ambient occlusion, using per-pixel depth, rather than scene geometry, to form an ambient occlusion map.
+In the absence of hardware-assisted ray traced ambient occlusion, real-time applications such as computer games can use screen space ambient occlusion (SSAO) techniques such as horizon-based ambient occlusion (HBAO) and ground-truth ambient occlusion (GTAO) as a faster approximation of true ambient occlusion, using per-pixel depth, rather than scene geometry, to form an ambient occlusion map.

 Ambient occlusion is related to accessibility shading, which determines appearance based on how easy it is for a surface to be touched by various elements (e.g., dirt, light, etc.).
 It has been popularized in production animation due to its relative simplicity and efficiency.

 The ambient occlusion shading model offers a better perception of the 3D shape of the displayed objects.
 This was shown in a paper where the authors report the results of perceptual experiments showing that depth discrimination under diffuse uniform sky lighting is superior to that predicted by a direct lighting model.

 The occlusion $A_\bar p$ at a point $\bar p$ on a surface with normal $\hat n$ can be computed by integrating the visibility function over the hemisphere $\Omega$ with respect to projected solid angle: